These simple upgrades will turn your living room into a movie theater

 Televisions, projectors, and screens

-Samsung’s design-forward TV can be hung like artwork on a wall, sit atop a flat surface via a height-adjustable stand, or be propped above the floor, thanks to the easel-like Studio Stand.
+Samsung’s design-forward TV can be hung like artwork on a wall, sit atop a flat surface via a height-adjustable stand, or be propped above the floor, thanks to the easel-like studio stand.

 Nebula Capsule Projector